Permafrost/Tundra/README.md

 * #### tundra.content:amend

-  Edits the given content with the list of key value pairs specified in `$amendments`.
+  Edits the given content with the list of key value pairs specified in `$amendments` by first parsing the content, replacing the values associated with the given keys with those in `$amendments`, and then emitting or serializing the amended content.

   * Inputs:
     * `$content` is a string, byte array, or input stream containing the content to be amended.

     * `$amendments` is an IData document list containing all the edits to be made to the given `$content`.